Social impact of the COVID-19 pandemic in the United States: Ongoing

 Throughout 2020, live music events continued to be scheduled and then canceled in reaction to COVID-19 surges, putting the music industry in crisis.
 In its recent third-quarter earnings report for 2020, Live Nation Entertainment reported a 95% revenue drop industry-wide.
-According to a report by research and trade publication named Pollstar, the music industry can lose up to $9 billion in 2020.
-Working musicians are struggling to get by, thus, venues continue to close.
-Before working musicians could get by with selling records, however, with streaming services today, working musicians rely heavily on touring for income.
+According to a report by research and trade publication named Pollstar, the music industry could lose up to $9 billion in 2020.
+Working musicians struggled to get by and venues continue to close.
+In the era of streaming services, working musicians rely heavily on touring for income.

-Ticketmaster is experimenting with viable options when reopening live music events such as requiring proof of a Coronavirus vaccine or a negative Coronavirus test.
+Ticketmaster experimented with viable options when reopening live music events such as requiring proof of a Coronavirus vaccine or a negative Coronavirus test.
 The framework plan could work through the Ticketmaster digital app and third-party health companies and customers would be required to get tested approximately 24 to 72 hours before a concert.
 When presenting a digital ticket, both the confirmation of ticket purchase and proof of a negative test result will be shown before entering the event.
-No medical records are said to be stored from each participant but serve as a method of proof that the individual is safe to attend the event.
+No medical records were said to be stored from each participant but serve as a method of proof that the individual is safe to attend the event.

-In Germany, researchers have conducted a study on indoor concert events to test the safety risks of virus transmission.
-Analysis of an indoor concert staged by scientists in August suggests that the impact of such events on the spread of the coronavirus is “low to very low” as long as organizers ensure adequate ventilation, strict hygiene protocols, and limited capacity, according to the German researchers who conducted the study.
-Although the study by German Researches was received with great optimism by event organizers, there is much more studying that needs to be conducted before giving the green light to opening concert venues.
+In Germany, researchers conducted a study on indoor concert events to test the safety risks of virus transmission.
+Analysis of an indoor concert staged by scientists in August suggests that the impact of such events on the spread of the coronavirus was "low to very low" as long as organizers ensure adequate ventilation, strict hygiene protocols, and limited capacity, according to the German researchers who conducted the study.

 Media

 Publishing

-The scale of the COVID-19 outbreak has prompted several major publishers to temporarily disable their paywalls on related articles, including Bloomberg News, The Atlantic, The New York Times, The Wall Street Journal, and The Seattle Times.
+The scale of the COVID-19 outbreak prompted several major publishers to temporarily disable their paywalls on related articles, including Bloomberg News, The Atlantic, The New York Times, The Wall Street Journal, and The Seattle Times.
 Many local newspapers were already severely struggling before the crisis.
-Several alt weekly newspapers in affected metropolitan areas, including The Stranger in Seattle and Austin Chronicle, have announced layoffs and funding drives due to lost revenue.
+Several alt weekly newspapers in affected metropolitan areas, including The Stranger in Seattle and Austin Chronicle, announced layoffs and funding drives due to lost revenue.
 Advertisements concerning public events and venues accounted for a majority of revenue for alt-weekly newspapers, which was disrupted by the cancellation of large public gatherings.
 Online advertisements also dropped to avoid running ads next to coronavirus coverage.